12121-2121230/Rofcoder/README.md

 [With the web feature, do not download malware.
 This needs PyInstaller, Python and MinGW to work.]

+To install, Go to Dist on my releases.
+Not Build.

 ## 🚀 Getting Started
 1. Select your target environment (Python or C++).
 2. Paste or write your code directly into the editor pane.